Akanate/instaInstaller/README.md

 **instaInstaller must be ran through either a Terminal window or the Command Prompt.**

-## Version 1.31 Update log
+## Version 1.4 Update log
 > Update to this version by running **update_linux.sh** (Linux)
-- Added Chromium for both versions
-- Fixed a major bug.
-> Thanks to ProgrammingTiger\#0341 for spotting it.
-- Fixed 2 other major bugs.
+- Added VS Code and Discord Stable to Linux.
 ### Update Management Patch
 - The script for Updating the Windows version has been re-written and is **incompatiable** with previous versions.
 You will need to reinstall the repository to continue using this from v1.4 onwards (when released).
 > This does not apply to Linux users, who can continue using update_linux.sh.